 Ocean acidification has so far proven to elicit a range of response in marine invertebrates from reductions in shell size and strength to differing protein expression profiles.
 Responses to OA can also be life stage-specific, which could augment or dampen the negative effects of climate change.
 In an ocean with higher concentrations of CO2, the dissolved gas can more readily diffuse across membranes and reach equilibrium between intra- and extracellular spaces (Fabry et al. 2008).
 The CO2 can then react with intracellular fluids to decrease intracellular pH (pHi) for which there are limited physiological counteractions (Fabry et al. 2008).
-Some invertebrates are able to buffer changes in pHi and pHe (extracellular pH) with the bicarbonate ion, HCO3- (Pörtner et al. 2004).
+Some invertebrates are able to buffer changes in pHi and pHe (intra- and extracellular pH, respectively) with the bicarbonate ion, HCO3- (Pörtner et al. 2004).
 Organisms usually effect this change through dissolution of CaCO3 structures (Marchant et al. 2010; Miles et al. 2007; Spicer et al. 2007).
 Marine invertebrates also possess a number of membrane proteins, such as v-type H+-ATPase, Na+/H+- and Na+-dependent Cl-/HCO3- exchange, that can contribute to maintaining pHi homeostasis (Pörtner et al. 2004).
 The physiological and energetic toll of maintaining a specific pHi depends in part on whether an organism removes a fixed number of H+ from their calcification fluid (energy use will go up with OA) or whether they maintain a fixed ratio of H+ across their calcification compartment membrane (energy use will go down; Ries 2011).

 Larval invertebrates seem to be more susceptible to environmental changes compared to adult life stages and thus may prove to be the bottleneck when it comes to acclimatization or adaptation to climate change.
 Even when there are no apparent mortalities or abnormalities at different pCO2 treatments, physiological shifts between treatments can be measured at the molecular level (Todgham and Hofmann 2009).
-Typically, however, larval shell corrosion, pitting, and decreases in size are apparent at lower pH treatments as seen in mussels (Mytilus edulis, Bechmann et al. 2011) the Sydney rock oyster, Saccostrea glomerata (Watson et al. 2009; Parker et al. 2010), the Pacific oyster, C. gigas, (Kurihara et al. 2007; Parker et al. 2010), the brittlestar (Ophiothrix fragilis , Dupont et al. 2008), sea urchins (Paracentrotus lividus, Martin et al. 2011), and barnacles (Semibalanus balanoides, Findlay et al. 2009).
+Typically, however, larval shell corrosion, pitting, and decreases in size are apparent at lower pH treatments as seen in mussels (Mytilus edulis, Bechmann et al. 2011), the Sydney rock oyster, Saccostrea glomerata (Watson et al. 2009; Parker et al. 2010), the Pacific oyster, C. gigas, (Kurihara et al. 2007; Parker et al. 2010), the brittlestar (Ophiothrix fragilis , Dupont et al. 2008), sea urchins (Paracentrotus lividus, Martin et al. 2011), and barnacles (Semibalanus balanoides, Findlay et al. 2009).
 Underlying these morphological changes under OA conditions are physiological shifts to cope with a changing environment.
 At pH 7.6 compared to 8.1, larval barnacles (Balanus amphitrite) changed expression of 9 proteins related to energy metabolism, molecular chaperones, and respiration (Wong et al. 2011).
 Larvae of the urchin Strongylocentrotus purpuratus responded to low pH with an increase in routine metabolic rate, a decrease in scope for growth, and changes in expression of genes related to ion transport, calcification, metabolism, and the cellular stress response (Stumpp et al. 2011a and 2011b).
 Similarly, in the larvae of the urchin Paracentrotus lividus, decreased pH caused a change in expression of genes involved in development and biomineralization (Martin et al. 2011).
 These transcriptomic and proteomic shifts may signal a stress response, but they are also evidence of the organism’s ability to launch a plastic response and possibly acclimatize to OA conditions (Martin et al. 2011; Wong et al. 2011).
 Larval S. glomerata exposed to high pCO2 have better survival and more normal growth when the parents are conditioned under similar high pCO2 conditions (Parker et al. in press), implying that some of these negative effects may be mitigated due to maternal effects.